 Hold Your Horses!

-How to know if your e-bike has too much horsepower for the trails.
+How do you know if your e-bike has too much horsepower for the trails?

 The 300-watt (W) power limit is in effect across all five of Otago’s Ngā Haerenga Great Rides for the safety of all trail users and to help maintain the quality of the trails, as more powerful bikes can cause significant damage to the track surface.
 The photo (right) shows extensive track damage caused by e-motorbikes along the Queenstown Trail.